janmejoysarkar/suit_pangle/README.md

 - [SpiceyPy tooklit info](https://spiceypy.readthedocs.io/en/stable/documentation.html)
 - Information about the specific SPICE kernel files used in this module can be found in `references/kernel_files_info.xlsx`

 ## Screenshots
-![Example of P-angle implementation- Comparison with AIA 1600 coordinates](./README_files/example.gif)
+![Example of P-angle implementation- Comparison with AIA 1600 coordinates](./README_files/example.gif) Example of P-angle implementation- Comparison with AIA 1600 coordinates